lk-geimfari/mimesis/docs/quickstart.rst

         pass

 Importing individual class providers may be useful if you only need access to the data provided by that specific class.
-However, if you need access to a wider range of data, it's recommended to use the :class:`~mimesis.Generic()` class instead.
+However, if you require access to a broader range of data, it is recommended to use the :class:`~mimesis.Generic()` class instead.
-This will allow you to access data from all available providers within the library.
+This will enable you to access data from all available providers within the library.

 What's next?